TheRiot90/riot-homelab/arma3-server/README.md

 1. Monitor starts on boot alongside the server
 2. Monitor reads the server log in real time
 3. When a mission is loaded AND at least one real player is connected — HC starts automatically using current modset
-4. When last real player disconnects — HC stops automatically
+4. When all players disconnect — HC stops automatically (mission remains marked active)
+5. When a player reconnects while a mission is still loaded — HC starts again automatically
+6. When the server returns to mission selection (`#missions`, vote, or mission end) — HC stops and mission is marked inactive until a new mission loads
-5. HC always uses the same modset as the server via `current.txt`
+7. HC always uses the same modset as the server via `current.txt`

 ### Important Notes

 - HC connects as **headlessclient** — this is NOT counted as a player
 - Arma 3 briefly logs a disconnect/reconnect during role selection — this is normal and does not trigger HC stop
 - Antistasi Ultimate supports exactly ONE headless client
-- Always load a mission before the monitor will start the HC
+- The HC will not start until both a mission is loaded AND at least one player is connected — players sitting in the mission selection lobby do not trigger HC start

 ### HC Monitor Commands